Frequency Table

 Grade 3-5

-A table that records how often each value or category occurs in a data set, organizing raw data into a clear summary.
+A frequency table is a table that records how often each value or category occurs in a data set, organizing raw data into a clear summary with categories in one column and their counts (frequencies) in another.
 Frequency tables are the foundation for most other statistical displays.

 Definition

-A table that records how often each value or category occurs in a data set, organizing raw data into a clear summary.
+A frequency table is a table that records how often each value or category occurs in a data set, organizing raw data into a clear summary with categories in one column and their counts (frequencies) in another.

 ๐Ÿ’ก Intuition